-Looking at other “Austrian” recipes online, I find that many are largely written from Americans – here is the authentic take.
-Way less fussy than what you find on other sites, and more likely you’ll find something like this at a Heuriger (an Austrian restaurant, of great beer, even better wine, and a large selection of hearty dishes)
+Looking at other “Austrian” recipes online, I find that many are largely written from Americans – here is an authentic take.
+Honestly, I find it way less fussy than what you find on other sites and you still get amazing results.

 - Neutral Oil

 - Place whole, unpeeled potatoes in water and boil until they can easily be pierced with a fork.

 - Once the potatoes are boiled, peel them while hot

 - Slice the potatoes a little more than or about 1/2 cm thick.
 They should not be too thin, or they will crumble.

 - Add the potatoes and onions to a bowl

 - Add a few tablespoons of vinegar, and equal parts water; a few pinches of salt and sugar.
 Start with less.
 Stir in.
 Do not add the oil just yet – only one or two hours before serving, as this should coat the potatoes, not be entirely soaked into them.

 - Continue to stir over time and TASTE – this will taste different in the beginning and over the next couple of hours.
 Add salt, sugar, vinegar or water when it is necessary – add pepper and parsley if you would lie.